Improve your 1:1s with Perdoo and hel...

 Now let’s look at what OKR will bring to your organization.

-Of course there are also hard facts about what OKR can do for your team, although not many case studies have been made public yet.
+There are also hard facts about what OKR can do for your team, although not many case studies have been made public yet.

-I’ve tried to summarize this on 1 slide:
+Let’s summarize this on 1 slide:

 Once your OKRs are transparent and aligned, we call them connected.
 The OKRs are connected, as well as the people working on them.

 Think of it as your organization’s heartbeat.
-Every quarter everyone takes some time to review and learn from the previous quarter, and to think about what they should be working on next.
+Every quarter everyone takes some time to review and learn from the previous quarter and to think about what they should be working on next.
 We call this the Executional Heartbeat.
 If you realize your people will spend the next 3 months working on it, you’ll understand how important it is.
 Your beat should be too fast (like monthly), it will make people nervous.
 It shouldn’t be too slow (like annually), it will take out the energy.
 It should be healthy (like quarters).

-Benjamin Harkin of the University of Sheffield conducted a meta-analysis of 138 studies comprising in total 19,951 participants.
+Benjamin Harkin from the University of Sheffield conducted a meta-analysis of 138 studies comprising in total 19,951 participants.
 They found that prompting participants to monitor their progress increased the likelihood that the participants would achieve that goal.
 The more frequent the monitoring, the more likely they were to succeed.

 We advise you to update progress on your OKRs at least once a week and recognize others.